Zrda Sector Focus: Tourism Development

 USAID Zrda is improving the capacity of 17 Information and Consultation Centers (ICCs) - Zugdidi, Tsalenjikha, Bolnisi, Marneuli, Akhmeta, Tsalka, Dusheti, Kareli, Gori, Khashuri, Kaspi, Akhaltsikhe, Ninotsminda, Aspindza, Akhalkalaki, Borjomi and Adigeni - through equipping them with field laboratory toolkits.
 These mobile lab kits enable ICC specialists to assist farmers with hands-on and practical services aimed at identifying problems related to crop nutrition, pests, soil and water salinity, and PH thus helping farmers improve production quality and generate increased income from the sale of their products and services.
-Through Zrda-supported trainings and manuals for ICC specialists, the ICC experts delivered 811 soil and foliar test to the farmers operating in Zrda targeted regions.
+Through Zrda-supported trainings and manuals for ICC specialists, the ICC experts are providing soil and foliar test to the farmers operating in Zrda targeted regions.
 To strengthen the initiative, Zrda attracts MASHAV and USAID/Farmer to Farmer (F2F) experts to promote the best international practices and use of modern technologies aimed at boosting yields and improving production quality.

 Private Sector Extension Support to Farm Service Center (FSCs):

-Eight private Farm Service Centers (FSCs) equipped with field laboratory testing tools and knowledge on new technologies of crop production developed and provided fee-based consultation packages and field-based laboratory services to 207 farmers across its target regions.
+Eight private Farm Service Centers (FSCs) equipped with field laboratory testing tools and knowledge on new technologies of crop production developed and provided fee-based consultation packages and field-based laboratory services to farmers across its target regions.
 Zrda is recruiting students from agricultural vocational centers to work with FSC extensionists, participate in consultation visits at the farmers’ fields and get hands-on experience.
-Successful interns are expected to be employed by FSCs.

 Mobile Application Agronavti

 Zrda and Georgian Farmers’ Association, in partnership with the Georgian Farmers' Distribution Company (GFDC) and the Adjara Hospitality Group, established a mobile match-making platform "Agronavti”.
-This mobile application charges commission to up to 3,000 of its users on all sales transactions to cover the platform's operations and maintenance costs and ensure its sustainability.
+This mobile application charges commission to up to 5,500 of its users on all sales transactions to cover the platform's operations and maintenance costs and ensure its sustainability.
 GFDC currently collects and distributes a wide variety of Georgian agricultural products to Adjara Hospitality Group hotels and restaurants, including a significant amount of goods produced in the Zrda-target communities.
-During FY 2018, the value of total sales generated by the company and its farmers living in the Zrda-target areas reached $1.7 million.
+To-date, the value of total sales generated by the company and its farmers living in the Zrda-target areas reached $.
 In addition, the application provides statistics on agriculture; agricultural digest; post-harvest handling; regional profiles; weather forecast; certification; agricultural insurance and offers/opportunities.